Crown Dependencies: Distinction from Overseas Territories

 Crown Dependencies and British Overseas Territories (BOTs) share a similar geopolitical status.
 They are both categories of self-governing territories which fall under British sovereignty (the Head of State being the King of the United Kingdom) and for which the UK is responsible internationally.
 Neither Crown Dependencies nor BOTs are part of the UK and neither send representatives to the UK Parliament.

 However, Crown Dependencies are distinct from BOTs.
-Unlike BOTs, which are remnants of the British Empires, the Crown Dependencies have a much older relationship with the UK, springing from their status as 'feudatory kingdoms' subject to the English Crown.
+Unlike BOTs, which are remnants of the British Empire, the Crown Dependencies have a much older relationship with the UK, springing from their status as "feudatory kingdoms" subject to the English Crown.
 The self-governing status of the BOTs evolved through Acts of Parliament and the creation of fairly homogeneous political structures.
 On the other hand, the political systems of the Crown Dependencies evolved in an ad hoc manner, resulting in particular and unique political structures in each dependency.

 Relationship with the UK

-The United Kingdom, Crown Dependencies and British Overseas Territories collectively form 'one, undivided realm' under the British monarchy.
+The United Kingdom, Crown Dependencies and British Overseas Territories collectively form "one, undivided realm" under the British monarchy.
 Crown Dependencies have the international status of "territories for which the United Kingdom is responsible" rather than sovereign states.
 The relationship between the governments of the Crown Dependencies and the UK is "one of mutual respect and support, i.e. a partnership".
 There is a significant gap between the official and operational relationship between the UK and the islands.

 Until 2001, responsibility for the UK Government's relationships with the Crown dependencies rested with the Home Office, but it was then transferred first to the Lord Chancellor's Department, then to the Department for Constitutional Affairs, and finally to the Ministry of Justice.
 In 2010, the Ministry of Justice stated that relationships with the Crown Dependencies are the responsibility of the United Kingdom Government as a whole, with the Ministry of Justice holding responsibility for the constitutional relationship and other ministries engaging with their opposite numbers in the Crown Dependencies according to their respective policy areas.

 The UK Government is solely responsible for defence and international representation (although, in accordance with 2007 framework agreements, the UK has elected not to act internationally on behalf of the Crown Dependencies without prior consultation).
 The Crown Dependencies are within the Common Travel Area and apply the same visa policy as the UK, but each Crown dependency has responsibility for its own customs and immigration services.

 As in England, but not the United Kingdom as a whole, the Church of England is the established Church in the Isle of Man, Guernsey and Jersey.